- Prospective Students

 When evaluating the applicant's qualifications we check to see that the following subject matter (coursework) was/is included in the individual's M.B.A. program:Financial and Management Accounting

 If specific content areas are missing the student may be required to complete them at Marshall prior to taking advanced courses.
 Required preparatory coursework will be added to the requirements of the M.M.S. degree.

 How long does it take to complete the program?

 The length of time it takes to complete the program depends on how many classes the student takes each semester.
 Full-time students take 3 – 5 classes each semester, completing the program in two or three terms (e.g., fall, spring and summer or fall and spring).
 Working students take 1-2 classes each semester.
-Since the program requires 24 units of coursework (eight 3-unit classes) plus the directed research project, completing the program can take as long as 4½ years if the student takes only one class each fall and spring semester.
+International students are expected to complete the program in one academic year (two semesters).

 Tuition and Fees

 Current USC tuition and fee information is available at http://www.usc.edu/soc.
 Select the next future semester and then the 'Tuition and Fees' tab on the left side of the screen.
 Tuition rates do increase each year.

 The M.M.S. program is not funded to support scholarships dedicated specifically to M.M.S. students.
 Information about financial aid and fellowship opportunities is available at financialaid.usc.edu and graduateschool.usc.edu/fellowships/masters-students/.